armoredsoftware/demoConfig/README.md

 and compile them, copy the executables over to the vms as well as install the tpmEmulator and xen-devel and xen-runtime libraries.

-If you would like to do this for all the compute nodes then run:
+If you would like to do this for all the vms on all the compute nodes then run:

 *> ./demo4.sh all*

-or if you would like to just do it to all the vms on a certain compute node then run the script with the compute node #
+or if you would like to just do it to all the vms on a single compute node then run the script with the compute node #

 *> ./demo4.sh [compute node #]*